 If your budget can stretch a wee bit to buy a unit that costs over $1,000 then you might be pleasantly surprised at the range on offer from both Fujitsu General and Kelvinator.
 Here’s our pick of the bunch.

 When you step up your budget, you can also expect a step up in unit power.
-For around $1,700 you can expect to get the Fujitsu ASTG18KMCA, which retails for nearly $2,400, but it can be found cheaper.
+For around $1,500 you can expect to get the Fujitsu ASTG18KMCA, which retails for $2,589, but it can be found cheaper.
 It boasts 5kW of cooling power, and 6kW of heat.
 It has a suite of auto settings, like airflow adjustment, positioning louvres, restarts and auto changeover between heating and cooling.
-As you’d expect it features the human sensor, a sleep timer and program timer, as well as economy mode.
+As you’d expect it features a human sensor, a sleep timer and program timer, as well as economy mode.
 An added bonus is that it’s also a quiet operator at 42 decibels – barely louder than a whisper.

 Kelvinator also comes to play hardball here in this price range.
-The KSV80HRG packs in 8kW of cooling power with 9kw of heat, and has all the features you’ve come to expect from Kelvinator.
+The KSD71HRH packs in 7.1kW of cooling power and has all the features you’ve come to expect from Kelvinator.
 Such features include:

 - Auto and manual operation with 24-hour timer

 This unit also operates at 50 decibels, which is quieter than a ‘quiet’ conversation.
 Retailing for $1,849, this Kelvinator air conditioner can perform in a larger room such as a lounge or home office and will make those hot summer days not so bad.